IFRS Accounting Standards

 The IASB issued an exposure draft proposing to amend IAS 21, The Effects of Changes in Exchange Rates to require that when an entity translates amounts from a functional currency that is the currency of a non-hyperinflationary economy to a presentation currency that is the currency of a hyperinflationary economy, the entity translates those amounts, including comparative amounts, using the closing rate at the date of the most recent statement of financial position.

-Comments are requested by November 22, 2024.
-A discussion of the feedback received is expected to begin in Q1 2025.
+The comment period is closed.
+A discussion of the feedback received is expected to begin in Q2 2025.

 The AcSB is not planning to respond to the IASB’s Exposure Draft, as this issue is not widespread for Canadian entities.